Abington Friends School: Athletics

-AFS offers a sports including soccer, basketball, baseball, cross country, wrestling, swimming, tennis, softball, and women's lacrosse.
+AFS offers sports including soccer, basketball, baseball, cross country, wrestling, swimming, tennis, softball, and women's lacrosse.
 The current athletic director is Jeff Bond, who was a two-sport player (baseball and basketball) at Williams College.

 The boys basketball team has been the school's most successful team, winning numerous Friends School League titles under the coaching of National Jewish Sports Hall of Fame and Museum selection Steve Chadwin.
 Chadwin has coached an array of players at AFS who have gone on to have very strong college careers.
 Jabril Trawick was on the Georgetown Hoyas men's basketball team.
 His classmate Kenneth Johnson transferred in 2014 to MacEwan University in Edmonton, Alberta.
 In the 2013-2014 season, AFS produced two 1,000 point scorers, Joe Robinson and Jordan Greene, at 20.7 and 22.3 points per game respectively.
 They are the highest-scoring duo in Friends School League history.

-AFS has also enjoyed sending several distinguished non-basketball student athletes to college.
-In 2014, Nate Simon (class of 2010), a five-time All-Friends League performer while at AFS, garnered the Centennial Conference most valuable player for baseball, while also setting a series of school records for Gettysburg College.